CPD documents in the Document Library

 CPD for Specialist Teachers has its own section in the NatSIP document library.
 You can find the CPD section here.

-Save the Date: Wednesday 21st May for this one day face to face event at TouchBase Pears, Birmingham!
+Date: Wednesday 21st May for this one day face to face event at TouchBase Pears, Birmingham!

 NatSIP is working with OnLineTraining (OLT) and Heads of Sensory Support Services (HoSS) to develop a training and coaching programme for schools which builds on the existing OLT awareness training modules for sensory impairment. https://www.oltinternational.net/